freeCodeCamp/contribute/README.md

 Build and Deploy the project (Cloudflare Pages):

-Set `NPM_FLAGS = --version` in the Cloudflare Pages UI and set `npx pnpm i --store=node_modules/.pnpm-store && npm run build` in the build command field.
+Set these in the Build configuration:

+- Framework Preset: `none` - Astro is available as a preset, but we're not using it.
+- Build Command: `pnpm build`
+- Build Directory: `dist`

+Leave the remaining settings as their defaults.

 # License